UniversalMediaServer/UniversalMediaServer/CONTRIBUTING.md

 5. Click "Pack debug files" on the lower left
 6. Click "Zip selected files"
 7. Save the zip file to a location you will remember
-8. Upload the file to an upload site, for example: http://uploaded.net/
-9. Include the link to the file in your issue description
+8. Attach the zip file as described [below](#Attachments), with a link to the file in your issue description

 If it is a new bug that wasn't there in a previous version, we will often request debug info from the last version that did not have the bug, too.
 So if that is the case, please repeat the above steps for the last version without the bug.